 It’s the middle of the night and you wake up to a phone call from your 17-year-old; they’ve been in a car accident.
 This is a call you hoped to never receive.
 Regardless of whether it was your child’s fault, try to remain calm, even though it’s easy to let all the legal and financial consequences consume your mind.
 Recognize that a car accident can be a traumatic experience with lasting effects on teenagers who are new to driving.

 Unfortunately, many teenagers are not prepared to handle this situation.
 While no parent wants to imagine their child in a car accident, it’s your responsibility to educate and support them when challenging circumstances arise.
-The Barnes Firm’s top car accident lawyers in Rochester say not only should you teach your teen to drive safely and make responsible choices, but you should also explain how critical it is to handle the accident cautiously.
+The Barnes Firm’s top car accident lawyers say not only should you teach your teen to drive safely and make responsible choices, but you should also explain how critical it is to handle the accident cautiously.
 Preparing ahead of time provides your teenager with the information and steps they need to take after a car accident.